perfectionist/StoryboardRecipes/README.md

 A storyboard can be thought of as a collection of view controllers and their nib files.
 The neat thing about storyboards is the ease of editing the _flow_ of the application.
 The entire flow of our application can be specified in one storyboard and the storyboards take care of all the controllers and their relationships.

-Before I could edit the prototype cell attributes I had to change the number of prototype cells from 0 to 1 in table view attributes.
+**Note:** Before I could edit the prototype cell attributes I had to change the number of prototype cells from 0 to 1 in table view attributes.
 Nice the way the cell content is displayed.
 Showed title, subtitle and image.

 ## Container Controllers ##